Pencil Drawing Supply Review

 They come in different brightness values.

-I prefer a pencil-shape graphite stick, coated with a thin layer of plastic, so I do not get dirty while drawing.
+I prefer a pencil-shape graphite stick, coated with a thin layer of plastic, so my hands are clean while drawing.

 The advantage of graphite sticks is that they can be used both for details and for covering large areas.